-Maintaining a clean office is vital for many reasons.
+Maintaining a clean office and workplace hygiene is vital for many reasons.
 Not only does it remove clutter from your place of work, but it also contributes to a happier and more focused workforce.
 If you have clients coming in for meetings, a clean office can make a big first impression.
 This can help boost your brand and ensure that anyone who is visiting leaves with a positive memory.

 We’d all like a sparkling office environment but whose responsibility is it to provide this?

 In this blog post, we are going to look at:

 - Whether or not cleanliness falls under health and safety

 - Keeping shared spaces clean